Does car insurance cover the car or the driver?

 When does your car insurance cover other drivers?

-If you specifically list other drivers on your insurance policy, they will be covered when driving your car.
+Your car insurance covers other drivers in two primary scenarios: when they are listed on your policy or when they have your explicit permission to drive.
 Anyone who regularly uses your car should be listed on your insurance policy to ensure coverage.
-Insurance companies may require you to list all household members or regular drivers on your policy to assess risk and set premiums.
+Insurance companies require you to list all household members or regular drivers on your policy to assess risk and set premiums.

-Even if the driver isn't listed on your policy, they may still be covered if you permit them to drive your car and carry a valid driver's license.
-It is called "permissive use."
+Even if the driver isn't listed on your policy, they will be covered if you permit them to drive your car and carry a valid driver's license.
+It is called permissive use.

 When does your car insurance not cover other drivers?